 - Offer peace of mind that comes when you know your loved ones are safe and getting the care they deserve while preserving the family resources.

 The health care industry can be baffling to the consumer.
 Advocacy for our clients is the centerpiece of Life Care Planning.
-To enable the client to receive the care and services they need, it is critical that they know that if problems or concerns arise, whether it is medical or legal, there is an advocate ready to assist them in resolving these issues.
+To enable the client to receive the care and services they need, it is critical that they know that when problems or concerns arise, whether it is medical or legal, there is an advocate ready to assist them in resolving it.

-Typically, our initial contact with a family is related to a crisis situation necessitating immediate action or planning, or a recent diagnosis that will eventually lead to long term chronic care issues.
-Being unexpectedly faced with these situations, trying to identify what needs to be done, and suddenly finding oneself in a complex maze seeking legal, medical, and social support, can be daunting and overwhelming.
+Typically, our initial contact with a family is in a crisis demanding immediate action, or soon after a diagnosis of a debilitating chronic condition.
+Being unexpectedly faced with these situations, trying to identify what needs to be done, and finding oneself in a complex maze seeking legal, medical, and social support, can be daunting and overwhelming.
 The most common thing we hear is “I don’t even know where to begin!”

-The first step is to meet with our clients and their families to identify what is happening, and what their needs are, both immediate, and long term.
-Our Care Coordinator will perform a healthcare assessment and consider appropriate placement and supportive care.
-While this is going on, Mr. Lindsley and our legal staff will analyze the family income and assets, and help identify resources, public benefits, and prioritize what needs to be done.
-Our legal team and care coordinator will work together to make sure that the legal and financial plan serves the care plan, and that the care plan considers the appropriate use of financial resources.
-We will meet with the family to discuss these findings and offer specific care and legal recommendations.
-We will listen to their questions and concerns and work together to implement the legal and care strategies that best meet their needs and to ensure the families short term and long term needs are firmly in place.
+In Life Care Planning, our first step is to meet with our clients and their families to identify what is happening, and what their needs are, both immediate, and long term.
+Our Care Coordinator will perform a health care assessment and consider appropriate placement and supportive care options.
+At the same time, Mr. Lindsley and our legal staff will be analyzing the family income and assets, and helping identify resources, public benefits, and prioritizing what needs to be done.
+Our legal team and care coordinator will work together, and with other professionals, to make sure that the legal and financial plan serves the care plan, and that the care plan considers the appropriate use of financial resources.
+We will meet with the family to discuss these findings, and offer specific care, benefits, and legal recommendations.
+We will listen to their questions and concerns, and work together to implement the legal and care strategies that best meet their needs.

-As the care needs change, we will update the Life Care Plan to address the client care needs and quality of life choices may change.
+Over time, we will update the Life Care Plan as the client’s care needs, program eligibility, and quality of life choices change.
 We will continue to be your advocate throughout the entire Life Care Plan term.

 The Care Coordinator’s role is to listen to our clients, and to provide information and answer questions so that the client and family can make decisions about the client’s health care needs.
 Care planning is made up of a lot of moving parts.
 The goal of Care Planning is to work with you and for you to fit all the pieces together.
 Some of the ways we help are by: